When you have pernicious anemia, your stomach does not make enough intrinsic factor, a protein that helps your body absorb vitamin B12.

 - Desire to eat nonfood items such as dirt, ice or paint (called pica)

-Your doctor will examine you and order tests to measure your vitamin B12 levels.
-You may also need to have your bone marrow analyzed.
+Your doctor will examine you and order a test to measure your vitamin B12 levels.
+You may also need to have your bone marrow analyzed to determine if you have pernicious anemia.

-Treatment for pernicious anemia usually involves taking vitamin B12 via pills or injections.
+Treatment for pernicious anemia, as well as other types of vitamin B12 deficiencies, usually involves taking vitamin B12 via pills or injections (shots into your arm, thigh, or other muscle).

-You may take large, frequent doses until your vitamin B12 levels rise.
-Afterward, you may take less frequent doses to maintain your vitamin B12 levels.
+At Rush, our hematologists are experienced in determining exactly how much vitamin B12 you need to relieve your symptoms.
+You may need large, frequent doses until your vitamin B12 levels rise.
+Afterward, you may take less frequent or lower doses to maintain your vitamin B12 levels.
+By regularly measuring and adjusting your B12 intake, we can help prevent recurrences of fatigue and other symptoms.